Jump to Noonday

 The New Testament Lesson

-A reading from the First Letter to the Corinthians 9:1-15
+A reading from the letter to Titus 2:1-15

 The Word of the Lord.